Terms of Service

 There is no liability for lost, damaged, or stolen equipment, unless that person stole or intentionally damaged the equipment.

 There is trip and fall, and building insurance, for the building.

-There is a liability waiver: as a person who may occupy the premises, you agree at your own risk to indemnify the proprietor against all claims for any lawful guest to the premises who shall have entered onto the premises for the purpose of lawfully visiting you or who shall enter onto the premises with your permission.
-You agree that the Collective Agency proprietor and/or employees shall not be liable for any personal injury, damage, loss or inconvenience howsoever or wheresoever caused to any person, any company, or any property brought in by any person upon the premises.
+There is a liability waiver: as a person who may occupy the premises, you agree at your own risk to indemnify Collective Agency against all claims for any lawful guest to the premises who shall have entered onto the premises for the purpose of lawfully visiting you or who shall enter onto the premises with your permission.
+You agree that Collective Agency shall not be liable for any personal injury, damage, loss or inconvenience howsoever or wheresoever caused to any person, any company, or any property brought in by any person upon the premises.

 Collective Agency is the trade name of the location and the name of the business, with these Terms of Service.
 There are guiding principles of accountability, open book management, checks and balances.
-Alex Linsker is the proprietor who accepts payments for Collective Agency memberships and meetings.
-Kenneth Gordon and Arianna Pineiro are employees of Alex Linsker who do Collective Agency work.
+Alex Linsker is the business owner.

-Violation of the Terms of Service, especially violation of the Community Guidelines, may result in termination of membership or refusal to rent for meetings, as determined by Alex Linsker (or Arianna Pineiro or Kenneth Gordon) as the proprietor or employees.
+Violation of the Terms of Service, especially violation of the Community Guidelines, may result in termination of membership as determined by Alex Linsker.

 The Community Guidelines and other terms of service or policies may change in the future.

-The maximum amount of money owed for any reason by the proprietor here to a person or company shall be the amount paid them for services in that month by that person or company.
+The maximum amount of money owed for any reason by Collective Agency to a person or company shall be the amount paid them for services in that month by that person or company.

 Visitors are the responsibility of the member who invited them, and are also responsible for themselves.